 Assuming that the cheetah moves ahead with the same speed, it would cover the distance of 800 meters in 32 seconds.
 On the other hand, for the humans, this record has been set at 1 minute and 41.01 seconds by the Kenyan runner David Rudisha in the year 2010.

 Is there any chance for a runner like David Rudisha to beat the cheetah on a racetrack?
-Yes, there is!
+Actually, there is!
 If an 800 meters race is held, David Rudisha can easily outperform the cheetah.
 Here’s the reason: The cheetah’s normal body temperature remains at 102 degrees Fahrenheit.
 (The normal temperature for a human body is 98.6 degrees Fahrenheit.)
-Based on a research, it is observed that once the cheetah gains momentum beyond the speed of 16 kilometer per hour, its body cannot release excess heat.
-The grueling task performed by the cheetah leads to storage of 90% of heat produced within its body, thus increasing its body temperature to a great extent.
-The situation is similar to the motor car engine gets overheated due to malfunction of the cooling system.
+According to research, it is observed that once the cheetah gains momentum beyond the speed of 16 kilometers per hour, its body cannot release excess heat.
+The grueling task performed by the cheetah leads to its body storing 90 percent of the heat it generates.
+This will increase the cheetah’s body temperature to a great extent.
+The situation is similar to a motor car engine getting overheated due to a malfunction in the cooling system.

-In spite of this, the African Impala and Gazelle antelopes successfully dodge the cheetah’s chase by running in a zigzag pattern.
-If the cheetah can pounce on its prey within a sprint of 500 meters, it gets to feast on it or else it has to stay hungry.
+Despite this, the African Impala and Gazelle antelopes can successfully dodge the cheetah’s chase by running in a zigzag pattern.
+If the cheetah can pounce on its prey within a sprint of 500 meters, it gets to feast on it.
+If it doesn’t, the fastest animal on land goes hungry.